Treatment for PCP Abuse and Addiction

 - Elevated temperature.

-Higher doses (7-10 mg) of PCP will produce a confused state that includes hallucinations.1,6 Doses around 17.5 mg can produce a state of agitation with higher doses inducing a coma-like state of severe rigidity and catonia.6 A dose of 120 mg or higher may cause death.6
+Higher doses of PCP will produce a confused state that includes hallucinations.1,6 Significantly high doses can produce a state of agitation with higher doses inducing a coma-like state of severe rigidity and catonia, and may cause death.6

 Dangers of PCP Use